Floorp-Projects/Floorp/dom/docs/Fission.rst

 The :ref:`fission.message-manager-actors` work made it much easier to migrate away from framescripts towards something that is similar to ``JSWindowActors``.
 It did not, however, substantially change how the parent process interacted with those framescripts.

-So when porting code to work with ``JSWindowActors``, we find that this is often where the time goes - refactoring the parent process browser code to accomodate the new ``JSWindowActor`` model.
+So when porting code to work with ``JSWindowActors``, we find that this is often where the time goes - refactoring the parent process browser code to accommodate the new ``JSWindowActor`` model.

 Usually, the first thing to do is to find a reasonable name for your actor pair, and get them registered (see :ref:`fission.registering-a-new-jswindowactor`), even if the actors implementations themselves are nothing but unmodified subclasses of ``JSWindowActorParent`` and ``JSWindowActorChild``.